 Best IEP Dispute Tool for Colorado Parents Who Can't Afford an Attorney

-The best IEP dispute tool for Colorado parents who can't afford an attorney is a state-specific advocacy playbook with fill-in-the-blank letters citing Colorado's Exceptional Children's Educational Act (ECEA) — not a generic IEP binder, not a national guide, and not a free resource that explains your rights without giving you the tools to enforce them.
-When special education attorneys charge $200-$500 per hour and advocates charge $100-$300, parents without professional representation need the exact same legal citations and procedural templates that professionals use, formatted so they can execute the advocacy themselves.
+The best IEP dispute tool for Colorado parents who can't afford an attorney is a state-specific advocacy playbook with fill-in-the-blank letters citing Colorado's Exceptional Children's Educational Act (ECEA) — not a generic IEP binder, not a national guide, and not a free resource that explains your rights without giving you tools to document requests and pursue them.
+Colorado special-education advocates commonly charge $100-$300 per hour; attorney fees vary.
+Parents without professional representation can use legal citations and procedural templates to organize their own advocacy.

 The Financial Reality